-All in all a recommendable experience if you are in those parts.
+All in all, it is a recommendable experience if you are in those parts.

 Punta Perdiz All Inclusive Day Resort

-On our way back on the school bus, we hike with the bus for a couple of kilometers before we jump the bus.
+On our way back on the school bus, we hiked with the bus for a couple of kilometers before jumping off.